-- > Graduate credits previously earned at other regionally accredited colleges or universities; - > Courses that have been evaluated by American Council on Education (ACE) and recommended for graduate credit; and - > Military service schools that have been evaluated by the ACE Office of Educational Credit and Credentials and recommended for graduate credit.
+- > graduate credits previously earned at other regionally accredited colleges or universities; - > courses that have been evaluated by American Council on Education (ACE) and recommended for graduate credit; and

 Transfer credit meeting the criteria may be used to meet core and elective graduate program requirements.
 The grade received for a transfer course must be a B or better.
 When the grade received is P for Pass or CR for Credit, the sending institution must equate it to a B or better.
 Students may transfer up to 12 credits.
 Courses taken for transfer credit after admittance to the program require prior approval of the dean of the school in which the student is enrolled.
 Transferred graduate credits that were earned seven or more years prior to the student's enrollment date may not be applied to the degree without permission of the appropriate School dean.